elizabethrakhibaby/DigitalPainting/README.md

 <details>
   <summary><strong>Here is a Tip :) </strong></summary>
   <br>
-  <p>In order to make the website responsive on both desktop and mobile devices, adjustments were made to the JavaScript code to handle touch events alongside mouse events.
+  <p>In order to make the website responsive on both desktop and mobile devices, adjustments should be made to the JavaScript code to handle touch events alongside mouse events.
 This ensures that the website can provide an optimal user experience on various screen sizes and input methods.</p>
 </details>